Injuries Caused By Security Guards Or Bouncers

-Security personnel sometimes have to use physical force to do their job, but that does not give them free rein to hurt people.
-By law, they must exercise restraint and caution when performing their job so as not to injure the person they are in conflict with.
-Unfortunately, not all security personnel perform their job with the diligence it requires, and people end up suffering serious injuries because of it.
+Security personnel sometimes have to use physical force to do their jobs, but that does not give them free rein to hurt people.
+By law, they must exercise restraint and caution when performing their job duties so as not to injure the people they are in conflict with.
+Unfortunately, not all security personnel perform their jobs with the diligence they require, and people end up suffering serious injuries because of it.

-If you have been injured by an overly aggressive security guard or bouncer, contact The Law Office Of Troy P. Owens, Jr., A.P.C. today.
+If you have been injured by an overly aggressive security guard or bouncer, contact The Law Office of Troy P. Owens, Jr., today.
 Our experienced aggressive personnel injury attorney in Chula Vista can tell you more about your right to compensation.

 Examples of security negligence include:

 - Shoving someone against a sharp or blunt object mounted on a wall